Podcasts

 Podcast #6 (May 2025)

-Gut feelings and EMbodied Epistemology: A Conversation with Jes Heppler (Dissertation Fellow 2024-25)
+Gut feelings and The Wisdom of the BOdy: Jes Heppler (FPO Fellow 2024-25)

 In this episode, FPO Fellow Jes Heppler joins Reinhard G. Mueller to discuss her dissertation project, Gut Feelings and Embodied Epistemology, and the question of what kind of knowledge the body offers.
 Together, they dive into what gut feelings really are and where they come from, how the body’s wisdom challenges the mind-body divide, and to what extent Nietzsche’s line — “There is more reason in your body than in your deepest wisdom” — still resonates today.
 Watch it here.